 A long code is a 10-digit code that has been approved by the U.S. carriers for businesses to send messages to their consumers.
 For a long time, businesses were sending messages on U.S. long codes, these were 2-way long codes that were never registered or approved by the carriers.
 These were run on peer-to-peer routes, so texts were being sent the same way messages are sent from you to your friend.
 This gave the carriers no visibility into what businesses were sending.
 The carriers and The Campaign Registry began to put guardrails and compliance around long code messaging.

 Along with this new compliance and monitoring from the carriers came the fancy new acronym — 10DLC.
 10DLCs are run over approved routes giving the carriers visibility into what businesses are sending with assistance from The Campaign Registry.
-10DLC allows businesses to send messages with approved content (i.e., embedded links with branded shortened URLs) that are less likely to be flagged as spam.
+Long codes allow businesses to send messages with approved content (i.e., embedded links with branded shortened URLs) that are less likely to be flagged as spam.
 Since the carriers do not want businesses using unregistered long codes, you can expect higher pass-through surcharges for non-approved long codes.

-Expected reliability and speed for 10DLC
+What is the expected reliability and speed for long codes?

-10DLC have less reliability and slower speed when compared to short codes.
+Long codes have less reliability and slower speed when compared to short codes.

 - Create an account with The Campaign Registry.